DavidJCobb/DovahKit/native/src/DovahKit/editor/subsystems/worldinput2/_docs/spec.md

 1. Let <var>CurrentTimestamp</var> be the timestamp at which input processing began for this frame.
 2. Let <var>InterruptionCheck</var> be the [interruption check](#input-sequence-group-interruption-check) instance received as a parameter.
-3. If this input sequence is empty, then abort this process.
+3. If this input sequence is empty, then:
+   1. If this input sequence has a [range constraint](#range-constraint):[^17]
+      1. Set this input sequence's [frame status](#frame-status) to *down*.
+      1. Clear this input sequence's frame status change flag.
+   1. Abort this process.
 4. Set up the interruption check:
    1. Set <var>InterruptionCheck</var>'s "start at" property to 0.
    1. Let <var>FoundFirstButton</var> be false.